Michael Brecker: Career

-Mrs. Seamon's Sound Band were finalists in the competition at the Spring 1968 Notre Dame Collegiate Jazz Festival, but were disqualified for their interpretation of The Doors song "Light My Fire".
+Mrs. Seamon's Sound Band were finalists in the competition at the spring 1968 Notre Dame Collegiate Jazz Festival, but were disqualified for their interpretation of The Doors song "Light My Fire".
 The band also performed outdoors on campus in a benefit for presidential candidate Eugene McCarthy in that year's presidential election.
 Following that semester, the band accepted a management offer and moved to Chicago, where drugs and a love triangle led to a suicide, which brought Chicago police to the manager's apartment, where all of the band except Sandke and Brecker, neither of whom were at the scene, were arrested.
 More trauma followed, and according to Randy Sandke, these events had an adverse psychological impact on Brecker which led to later substance abuse.

-During the fall 1968 semester at Indiana University, Brecker formed a trio, which included the drummer from Mrs. Seamon's Sound Band, and played gigs at a church basement club called The Owl.
+During the fall 1968 semester at Indiana University, Brecker formed a trio, which included the drummer from Mrs. Seamon's Sound Band, and played gigs at a church basement club called the Owl.
 Some of that was recorded.
 He dropped out before the end of the semester, spent a month in Mexico City, then returned to Philadelphia, where he played with Eric Gravatt, Billy Paul, and others.

 Brecker moved to New York City in 1969, where he carved out a niche for himself as a dynamic and exciting jazz soloist.
-He first made his mark at age 20 as a member of the jazz-rock band Dreams, a band that included his older brother, trumpeter Randy Brecker, trombonist Barry Rogers, drummer Billy Cobham, keyboardist Jeff Kent and bassist Doug Lubahn.
-Dreams was short-lived, lasting only from 1969 through 1972, but Miles Davis was seen at some gigs prior to his recording Jack Johnson.
+He first made his mark aged 20 as a member of the jazz-rock band Dreams, a band that included his older brother, trumpeter Randy Brecker; trombonist Barry Rogers; drummer Billy Cobham; keyboardist Jeff Kent; and bassist Doug Lubahn.
+Dreams was short-lived, lasting only from 1969 through 1972, though Miles Davis was appeared at some of their gigs prior to his recording Jack Johnson (1971).

 Most of Brecker's early work is marked by an approach informed as much by rock guitar as by R&B saxophone.
 After Dreams, he worked with Horace Silver and then Billy Cobham before once again teaming up with his brother Randy to form the Brecker Brothers.
-The band followed jazz-funk trends of the time, but with more attention to structured arrangements, a heavier backbeat, and a stronger rock influence.
+This band followed jazz-funk trends of the time, but with more attention to structured arrangements, a heavier backbeat, and a stronger rock influence.
 The band stayed together from 1975 to 1982, with consistent success and musicality.
-In 1977 he founded the Seventh Avenue South jazz club with his brother Randy.
+In 1977, he founded the Seventh Avenue South jazz club with his brother Randy.